iSevenDays/WilmerAI/README.md

 ### Step 1: Installing the Program

 Installing Wilmer is straightforward.
-Ensure you have Python installed; the author has been using the program with Python 3.10 and 3.12, and both work well.
+Ensure you have Python installed (Python 3.10, 3.12, or newer versions should work well).

 **Option 1: Using Provided Scripts**